xmake-io/xrepo-cmake/README.md

 exactly this:

 ```
-xrepo fetch --mode=release --configs='mt=true,shared=true' 'gflags 2.2.2'
+xrepo fetch --json --mode=release --configs='mt=true,shared=true' 'gflags 2.2.2'
 ```

 The above command will print out package's include, library directory along with other information. `xrepo_package` uses these information to setup variables to use the specified package.

-Currently, `xrepo_package` uses only the `--cflags` option to get package include directory.
+For CMake 3.19 and later which has JSON support, `xrepo_package` parses the JSON output.
+For previous version of CMake, `xrepo_package` uses only the `--cflags` option to get package include directory.
 Library and cmake module directory are infered from that directory, so it maybe unreliable to detect the correct paths.
-We will improve this in the future.